People & Planet University League

 People & Planet's university league is an award-winning environmental ranking of all the UK’s universities and is the only comprehensive and independent league table ranked by environmental and ethical performance.
 It is compiled annually by the UK’s largest student campaigning network, People & Planet.

-The University is currently ranked 47th in the UK, 10th amongst Russell Group universities and 5th in the North West region and recognised with a 2:1 Class award in the 2022 People & Planet University League.
+The University is currently ranked 47th in the UK, 12th amongst Russell Group universities, 5th in the North West region, 1st in Liverpool, and recognised with a 2:1 Class award in the 2023/24 People & Planet University League.
 The full scorecard results can be found here.
-The results are based on the time period between July and August 2022.
-The University has made significant progress since then which can help boost scores next year, including the recent launch of the Climate Plan, the recruitment of six new dedicated sustainability staff and an updated Environmental Policy.
+The results are based on the time period between July 2022 and August 2023.
+The University has made significant progress since then which can help boost scores next year.
 The results will be used to identify further areas for improvement.
-In the meantime, click below to see how we are currently performing against People & Planet's methodology for 2023/24
+In the meantime, click below to see how we are currently performing against People & Planet's methodology for 2024/25

 Back to: Sustainability